clulab/kbquery/README.md

 ```

 By default, the `KBLoader` program expects its `Bioresources` input KB files to
-be located in a subdirectory of the startup directory named `KBs`.
+be located in a subdirectory of the startup directory named `KBs`. (__Note:__ the
+subdirectory `KBs` can simply be a symbolic link to the `Bioresources` directory
+`bioresources/src/main/resources/org/clulab/reach/kb`).
 The name of
 the created database is, by default, `kbqdb`.
 The `KBLoader` and database
 parameters can be changed in the `application.conf` configuration file.

-**NOTE:** If you choose to re-run KBLoader to reload the database, all
+**NOTE:** If you choose to re-run KBLoader to reload the database, **all
-existing tables (**with their data**) will be dropped.
+existing tables and contents will be deleted**.

+Once the MySQL database has been loaded, it can be dumped and reloaded very
+quickly using the MySQL Dump utility.
+A utility shell script to dump the
+`kbqdb` database is located in the `kbquery/src/main/resources/sql` subdirectory.
+This directory also contains an SQL script to initially create the `kbqdb`
+database and its dedicated user.

+**NOTE:** As, configured, the project database user has no real security and this
+server should not be exposed on a public port or in an unsafe environment.

 ## Licenses

-KBQuery Server is licensed under the Apache License Version 2.0.
+KBQuery Server is licensed under the Apache License, Version 2.0.

+ScalikeJDBC is also licensed under the Apache License, Version 2.0.

 A copy of the [Slick license](https://github.com/slick/slick/blob/master/LICENSE.txt)
 is provided in the LICENSES subdirectory.